rignanese/VHDL_LAB/Lab2/readme.md

 # nbit Ripple-carry Full Adder

-In thi example we will create a n bit ripple-carry full adder.
+In this example we will create a n bit ripple-carry full adder.

 ## Implementation